Dante's Peak: Plot

-As a town meeting takes place at the high school, an earthquake strikes and the eruption begins.
-Harry and Rachel go to retrieve the children only to discover that they have gone to get Ruth, who refused to leave her home.
-Just as they reach Ruth and the children, a lava flow engulfs Ruth's cabin and destroys the vehicles both parties used to get there.
-The five flee across the lake in a motorboat, but the lake has become acidic due to sulfur-rich gases emitted from the volcano dissolving in the water to form sulfuric acid, destroying the motor and eating away at the boat.
-Ruth jumps out of the boat to help it to shore, suffering severe chemical burns and eventually dying.
-Harry and the Wandos take a Forest Service ranger's truck to continue down the mountain and save Ruth's dog Roughy as they cross a lava flow in their path.
+As a town meeting occurs at the high school, an earthquake strikes, and the eruption begins.
+Harry and Rachel retrieve the children, but they discover that they have gone to get Ruth, who refused to leave her home.
+Just as they reach the children and Ruth, a lava flow engulfs her cabin and destroys the vehicles both parties used to get there.
+The five attempt to flee across the lake in a motorboat, but sulfur-containing volcanic gases react with the lake water to make sulfuric acid, which destroys the motor and corrodes the boat's steel hull, sinking it just meters from the shoreline.
+Ruth jumps out of the boat to help it to shore, suffering fatal chemical burns in the process.
+Harry and the Wandos take a four-wheel-drive Forest Service ranger's truck to continue down the mountain and save Ruth's dog Roughy while crossing a lava flow.

-Meanwhile, the National Guard helps the USGS team evacuate.
+Meanwhile, the National Guard helps the remaining townspeople and the USGS team evacuate.
 As they leave, a lahar created by the melting ice breaks the upstream dam.
-While the rest of the team gets across, Paul and his van fails to clear the bridge before it is washed away by the flood, throwing Paul overboard to his death.
+While the rest of the team gets across, Paul and his van fail to clear the bridge before it is washed away by the flood, throwing Paul overboard to his death.

 Harry and the Wandos arrive at the remains of the town.
-Harry retrieves a distress radiobeacon from the USGS equipment and learns that the volcano is due for one last eruption.
-Moments later, the volcano violently rips itself apart in a massive lateral blast, triggering a pyroclastic flow which obliterates everything in its path within seconds.
-With no way out of town, Harry and the Wandos reach a mine where Graham likes to hang out.
+Harry retrieves a distress radio beacon from the USGS workshop and learns that the volcano is due for one last eruption.
+The volcano then undergoes a cataclysmic lateral blast, triggering a pyroclastic flow which obliterates everything in its path.
+With no way out of town, Harry and the Wandos reach an abandoned mine where Graham likes to hang out.
 The USGS team, watching the eruption from afar, presumes Harry to be dead.
-Inside the mine, Harry realizes that he left the beacon in the truck.
-When he goes back for it, aftershocks cause rocks and debris to fall.
-Harry suffers a broken arm and is trapped in the truck, but is able to activate the beacon.
+While inside the mine, Harry realizes he left the beacon in the truck.
+When he goes back for it, aftershocks cause rocks to fall.
+Harry suffers a broken arm and is trapped in the truck, but manages to activate the beacon.

-Days later, Terry notices that the beacon has been activated and the USGS dispatches search and rescue teams.
+Days later, Terry notices that the beacon has been activated, and the USGS dispatches search and rescue teams.
 Harry and the Wandos are freed from the mine, reunited with Harry's team, and airlifted out by helicopter.

-As the credits roll, the camera pans over the obliterated town and turns to the volcano with its upper half now reduced to a Mount St. Helens-like caldera.
+The volcano's upper half has been reduced to a Mount St. Helens–like volcanic crater.